cmpsoares/cmpsoares.com/content/english/blog/2022-01-25_why-you-should-have-the-habit-to-sign-all-your-git-commits.md

 # page header background image
 page_header_image: "https://user-images.githubusercontent.com/4914211/150984942-cf5809f3-2e40-438f-968e-1cd9973a5e95.png"
 # meta description
 description : "Why you should have the habit to sign all your git commits.
-And a easy to follow how-to on its configuration."
+And an easy to follow how-to on its configuration."
 # post image
 image : "https://user-images.githubusercontent.com/4914211/150984942-cf5809f3-2e40-438f-968e-1cd9973a5e95.png"
 # post author